 break test.
 You will be asked to perform 3 backing

 maneuvers 100 ft back, either a drivers side or passenger

 side offset back, then on of these three backs 90 degree

 alley dock, or drivers side or passenger side dock

 (parallel park) the examiner will advise you which you

-are to perform at test time, you will have 10 minutes to complete each maneuver.
+are to perform at test time.
 Click here to see

 examples of what is required*